-During the year ended 31st December 2016, the Group modified the contractual terms of a number of facilities for commercial purposes.
+During the years ended 31st December 2017 and 31st December 2016, the Group modified the contractual terms of a number of facilities for commercial purposes.
 Such modifications did not result in the derecognition of any assets, and the resulting modification gains were immaterial to the Group's consolidated statement of income.
+The nature of modifications is set out in note 26.1.

-During the year ended 31st December 2016, the Group did not restructure any loan or make any concessions that would not ordinarily have been accepted due to a deterioration in the customer's financial position (2015: two loans amounting to US\$20.3 million).
-The nature of modifications is set out in note 27.1.
+During the year ended 31st December 2017, the Group restructured one loan amounting to US\$143.5 million, which resulted in concessions that would not ordinarily have been accepted due to a deterioration in the customer's financial position (2016: nil).